Endurance vs. CarShield

 Silver

-As CarShield’s most affordable policy, the Silver level of protection is similar to a general powertrain coverage for the most critical parts of your vehicle.
+As CarShield’s most affordable contract, the Silver level of protection is similar to a general powertrain coverage for the most critical parts of your vehicle.
 This includes all lubricated parts of the engine, transmission, and water pump.

 Aluminum